AdobeDocs/app-builder/guides/security_overview.md

 However, we strongly recommend to validate these changes against the application security requirements, and to keep the `require-adobe-auth` annotation value to `true` for any action integrating with one or several [Adobe Product APIs](https://www.adobe.io/apis.html).

 **Note:** Project Firefly doesn't offer 3rd party API management at this stage, and similar authentication/authorization handling against 3rd party services should be managed by developers within their custom action codes for the time being.

+## Securing Firefly Applications

+### I/O Runtime Specific guidelines

+The [security guidelines for I/O Runtime](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/security_general.md) generally apply for the back-end actions of a Firefly application.

+The guidelines below are specific to Firefly applications.

+### Transport Security

+Developers building Firefly applications on top of the out-of-the-box infrastructure will benefit from HTTPs connections between all the components that are part of this infrastructure.

+We strongly recommend to ensure that every 3rd party system or service integrating with a Firefly application supports HTTPs connections as well.

 ### Tenant isolation